 Handling and Braking

-When it comes to handling, most reviewers say the 2013 Ford C-Max does better than the Toyota Prius v.
-The say the C-Max is stable through turns, with limited body roll and a slightly firm ride.
-A few reviewers, however, say that the ride may be too firm, especially over rough urban pavement, for some buyers.
-Reviewers are divided on the C-Max's brakes, with some calling them overly grabby and others saying they're just fine.
+When it comes to handling, most reviewers say the 2013 Ford C-Max Hybrid does better than the Toyota Prius v.
+The say the C-Max Hybrid is stable through turns, with limited body roll and a slightly firm ride.
+However, a few reviewers say that the ride may be too firm for some buyers, especially over rough urban pavement.
+Test drivers are divided on the C-Max Hybrid's brakes, with some calling them overly grabby and others saying they're just fine.

 - "The steering is firm and connected with a strong on-center feel, and the body stiffness is outstanding.
 Bumps get soaked up and dissipated in the stout structure, the rolling and pitching by the tall body are tightly damped, and the brakes are activated via a firm pedal." -- Car and Driver